 The Licorne was copper-bottomeded at Chatham in the early part of 1780, and she was in company with the Prudente 36, Captain Hon.
 William Waldegrave, at the capture of the French frigate Capricieuse 32 on 5 July 1780, this vessel being set alight and destroyed.
 During August he joined Captain John MacBride of the Bienfaisant 64 who had been ordered to take in convoy a fleet of some hundred vessels at Cork, and after witnessing the capture of the French privateer Comte d’Artois on 13 August he sailed to the Leeward Islands in December.

 During 1781 he served on the Jamaican station, and following the Battle of the Saintes on 12 April 1782 he was ordered to commission the prize ship Glorieux 74.
-This was one of many vessels that fell victim to the hurricane of 16 September 1782, going down two days later off Newfoundland when returning from Jamaica with the loss of all hands.
+This was one of many vessels from Rear-Admiral Thomas Graves’ convoy that fell victim to the Central Atlantic Hurricane of September, going down two days later when returning from Jamaica with the loss of all hands. .